NuriHyun03/DenisonRoboticsTeam3-SPARK-/README.md

 - Drivers: To control the wheels of the mobile base.

 ## Requirements and Compatibility
-ROS2 is required for effective communication and successful implementation.
+Hardware Requirements: Raspberry Pi, Raspberry Pi Pico Software Software Requirements: Micropython, ROS2 is required for effective communication and successful implementation.
+Additional Packages and Libraries: *add the software stuff here*